agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 <!-- What happens once you exit nah mean?
 What skills do you got? -->

 <!-- Should I investigate trading a bit further? or hedge funds? -->

+**Personal Fit x Investment banking**

+I am very afraid or completely not inclined to starting this career.
+I maybe can work for 2-3 years.
+But If I am not working for more than that then it seems like there is no point doing IB.
+IB is all about money and putting in crazy hours all through your life at the cost of sleep, health etc...
+I understand it has the maximum potential.
+I do feel guilty that so many lives are at stake.
+But as 80k hours says, personal fit is quite important.
+I strongly suspect I will burn out.
+Instead if I did something else I could atleast get a decent impact out there.

+So I am almost confident that I am not going into the likes of IB, so I don't see any point in evaluating more about it.

 **Exit opportunities**
 What is it?   asd